2023 Giro Donne: Summary

-Prior to the race, three-time winner Annemiek van Vleuten of Movistar Team was considered the favourite for the victory, with media noting that riders such as Gaia Realini and Elisa Longo Borghini of Lidl–Trek, Mavi Garcia of Liv Racing TeqFind and Niamh Fisher-Black of SD Worx would also be contenders.
+Prior to the race, three-time winner Annemiek van Vleuten of Movistar Team was considered the favourite for the victory, with media noting that riders such as Gaia Realini and Elisa Longo Borghini of Lidl–Trek, Mavi Garcia of and Niamh Fisher-Black of SD Worx would also be contenders.
 Marta Bastianelli of UAE Team ADQ will retire from professional cycling following her home race.

 One day prior to the event, an official start list was not available.
 The organisation of the race was criticised by Lizzie Deignan, noting the financial difficulties of the organiser.